Information for Coaches

 Background Checks & Clearances

-Pennsylvania law now requires many employees and adult volunteers who work around children to obtain criminal background and child abuse clearances: Adults applying for or holding an unpaid position as a volunteer with a childcare service, a school or a program, activity, or service responsible for the child's welfare or having direct volunteer contact with children you will need certifications.
+Adults applying for or holding an unpaid position as a volunteer with a childcare service, a school or a program, activity, or service responsible for the child's welfare or having direct volunteer contact with children you will need certifications.
 Direct volunteer contact with children is defined as the care, supervision, guidance, or control of children and routine interaction with children Under the Child Protective Services Law, certifications are good for 60 months (5 years).

-All prospective volunteers must obtain the following certifications:
+All volunteers must obtain clearances:

 ________________________________________________